Contents

 Improve accessibility of your course content in Blackboard

-Then when you create or view your course content in Blackboard you can follow the feedback and guidance provided by Blackboard Ally on how to further increase the accessibility of your content.
+Then when you create or view your course content in Blackboard you can follow the feedback and guidance provided by Anthology Ally on how to further increase the accessibility of your content.
 It does this by automatically scanning course content, measuring its accessibility, and providing accessibility scores and feedback on how to improve the accessibility of the content.

 Green is your goal!